 ‘Does anyone else know you were coming here?’
 I shook my head ‘no’ as I continued to look down.
 She started talking to me about my options but my head was spinning and all I could hear were the pounding internal questions turning circles in my brain.

-‘How will I respond to that softball coach’s next email inquiring about my visit in the fall of senior year?’
+What will I tell people?
+How will I respond to that softball coach’s next email inquiring about my visit in the fall of senior year?
+What will I do?

 Every factual voice running through my head pointed to the only ‘logical’ choice: abortion.
 I had read about it online when I had my first hunch that pregnancy might be the cause for the sickness I’d been feeling.

 In my sixteen-year-old brain, the promise of ‘taking the problem away’ made sense.
 I wasn’t ready.
 This wasn’t in my plan.
 According to the websites, there was a pill that could ‘take it all away’ instantly.
 No biggie.
 Easy peasy.
 No one had to know it had ever happened.

 As the daughter of two teachers in a small town, I knew this wasn’t what people expected of me.
 As the starting shortstop on our State Champion softball team, I knew I had big things coming in college.
 As a carefree teenager, I knew I could hide many things, but I couldn’t hide a big belly.